kubernetes/kubernetes/docs/proposals/pod-safety.md

   * If no grace period is provided, the default from the pod is leveraged
 * When the kubelet observes the deletion, it starts a timer equal to the grace period and performs the following actions:
-  * Executes the pre-stop hook, if specified, waiting up **grace period** before continuing
+  * Executes the pre-stop hook, if specified, waiting up to **grace period** seconds before continuing
-  * Sends the termination signal to the container runtime (SIGTERM)
+  * Sends the termination signal to the container runtime (SIGTERM or the container image's STOPSIGNAL on Docker)
-  * Waits 2 seconds, or the remaining grace period, which ever is longer
+  * Waits 2 seconds, or the remaining grace period, whichever is longer
   * Sends the force termination signal to the container runtime (SIGKILL)
 * Once the kubelet observes the container is fully terminated, it issues a status update to the REST API for the pod indicating termination, then